3 built-in ways to get your Mac speak any selected text

 If you’re visually impaired or you’re trying to multitask, sometimes having your Mac speak a body of text out loud to you instead of you needing to read it can be helpful.

-I particularly find it useful when I want to listen to something and type at the same time because rather than having to read and type at the same time, which involves looking back and forth, having the text read aloud to me lets me remain focused on my typing.
+I particularly find it useful when I want to listen to something and type at the same time because, rather than having to read and type at the same time, which involves looking back and forth, having the text read aloud to me lets me remain focused on my typing.
 I also use it when I want to know the pronunciation of a complex word.

-I can see this being useful for anyone who can’t see well because when text is too small to make sense of, you can simply select it and press your hotkeys on the keyboard to have your Mac say it aloud.
+I can see this being useful for anyone who can’t see well because when the text is too small to make sense of, you can simply select it and press your hotkeys on the keyboard to have your Mac say it aloud.
 This will ensure you understand what you’re looking at, even if you have to listen to it instead.

-How to make your Mac speak selected text
+Here are three easy ways to make your Mac speak selected text.

 1. Use the in-app Speech option